sjjgh/vibrant-rag/README.md

 4) Example Questions
 ------------------------------------------
-- what is Gut zoomer test? (see demo gif)
+- What is Gut zoomer test? (see demo gif)
-- why should I do Egg Zoomer test? (see demo gif)
+- Why should I do Egg Zoomer test? (see demo gif)
-- what can heavy metals test detect? (see demo gif)
+- What can heavy metals test detect? (see demo gif)
 - Do I need to fast before taking the Food Sensitivity test?
 - What does the Dairy Zoomer measure?
 - What sample type is required for the Environmental Toxins test?